 Planetary Analog Test Sites

-Graph: Chemical profiles of eight basalt samples taken from different locations on Hawaiʻi Island are compared with a Martian meteorite.
+Graph: Basalt chemical profiles taken from eight locations on Hawaiʻi Island are compared with a Martian meteorite.

 - Guidance for site selection: choosing the best site for your mission objectives

-- Site use permitting: granting site access through official state channels
+- Site permits: securing access through official state channels

 - Logistical support: coordinating and securing on-site services, infrastructure, and transit

-We also provide access to an ODG planetary rover with an open-payload design that can be operated remotely from anywhere in the world.
+We also provide a mobile testing platform upon request.
+Our Helelani planetary rover has an open-payload design and can be remotely operated through an internet connection.
 For more information, please inquire about this option in your site request.